Updated July 13, 2023

 Yes.
 They can be conflicts between customers and owners as well.
 For example, say the company decides to increase the product’s price; in such a case, the customer may not buy the product and may shift towards other competitors’ products.

 3. Senior vs Junior

-In any organization, various people are employed who look after the company’s overall management.
-Usually, people at a higher managerial level take decisions or draft the steps to be taken and followed by all.
+Various people who look after the company’s overall management are employed in any organization.
+Usually, people at a higher managerial level make decisions or draft the steps to be taken and followed by all.
 There is a high possibility that people at lower or base levels may have a conflict here.